 At least the outline, if not the references, of the preceding paragraphs should be familiar to literate Catholics, to whom this subject should appear straightforward.
 It is a different story with “Bible Christians.”
 For them papal infallibility often seems a muddle because their idea of what it encompasses is often incorrect.

 Some ask how popes can be infallible if some of them lived scandalously.
-This objection of course, illustrates the common confusion between infallibility and impeccability.
+This objection, of course, illustrates the common confusion between infallibility and impeccability.
 There is no guarantee that popes won’t sin or give bad example.
-(The truly remarkable thing is the great degree of sanctity found in the papacy throughout history; the "bad popes" stand out precisely because they are so rare.)

 Peter Not Infallible?